Update: How you make a difference in the life of a child!

 see deep value in KidsAbility as we all work together to set new goals and next

 p.s.
-With your support, it's possible a child like Victoria to receive the therapy they need to reach milestones and goal important to them.
-Your gift will help make a difference in the lives of children and youth to achieve great things at home, at school and in the community.
+With your support, it's possible a child like Victoria to receive the therapy needed to reach milestones and goal important to them.
+A gift made today will help make a difference in the lives of children and youth to achieve great things at home, at school and in the community.